groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/advanced-usage/saving/save-file-to-stream.md

 To save the conversion results directly to an **OutputStream**, follow these steps:

 1.   **Define a Method to Obtain the Output Stream**:
-Create a method that returns an OutputStream.
+Create a method that returns an `OutputStream`.
 This stream will be the destination for the converted file.

 2.   **Pass the Output Stream to the** `convert()` **Method**:
 Use the output stream as a parameter in the [convert()](https://reference.groupdocs.com/conversion/java/com.groupdocs.conversion/converter/#convert-com.groupdocs.conversion.contracts.SaveDocumentStream-com.groupdocs.conversion.options.convert.ConvertOptions-) method to direct the converted file to the stream instead of saving it directly to a file.